purrlab/website/hellostar/survey/info/index.md

 This project is conducted by the IT University of Copenhagen (CVR no. 29057753) and is supported by Novo Nordisk Foundation starting package grant NNF21OC0068816.

+## Participation Incentive
+To thank you for your time, interested participants will be entered into a raffle.
+After the survey is closed, 5 raffle winners will be randomly selected.
+Gifts for the raffle winners will be chosen after the winners are contacted to account for international participation.
+Gifts can be expected to include options such as: movie tickets, a coffee clip card, chocolates, wine, or a combination thereof.
+The total value of the gift will be around 200 DKK (25 EUR / 25 USD).
+Please note that, for tax purposes, we are unable to offer cash or cash gift certificates.

+For the first 50 participants from the IT University of Copenhagen, you can also get a ticket for a scoop of ice cream from Ismageriet to thank you for completing the survey.

 ## What personal data does the project process?
 For all questions relating to personal, identifying data, you will have the option not to